IBAN Checker: Verify a Polish Bank Account Number

 IBAN, BIC, and SWIFT Codes

-When sending money internationally, you typically need both the recipient's IBAN and the bank's BIC/SWIFT code.
-SEPA dropped the BIC requirement in February 2016 for euro payments, so the IBAN alone is enough within the eurozone [7].
+For international transfers, you typically need both the recipient's IBAN and the bank's BIC/SWIFT code.
+SEPA dropped the BIC requirement in February 2016 for euro payments, so the IBAN alone is enough within the eurozone[7].
 For transfers in Polish złoty from outside the EU, or for non-SEPA currencies, you still need the BIC.

-You can find your bank's BIC/SWIFT code on their website, in your banking app, or on your account statement.
+Your bank's BIC/SWIFT code is on their website, in your banking app, or on your account statement.

 Verify an IBAN before any first-time transfer.
-You can verify IBAN numbers from any Polish bank in seconds.
 This matters most when you received the number by email, SMS, or messaging app, where digits can be mistyped or tampered with.

-Paying a Polish invoice: copy the account number from the invoice into the IBAN number checker to confirm the format and bank before entering it in your banking app.
+Paying a Polish invoice: copy the account number from the invoice into the checker to confirm the format and bank before entering it in your banking app.

-Receiving an unexpected payment request: if someone sends you a bank account number you have not seen before, checking it takes a few seconds and can flag obvious problems.
+Receiving an unexpected payment request: if someone sends you an account number you have not seen before, checking it takes seconds and can flag obvious problems.

 IBAN and the Biała Lista (VAT Whitelist)

-The biała lista is a separate system maintained by the Head of KAS (National Revenue Administration) [9].
-Our IBAN checker validates technical correctness: format, checksum, and bank sort code.
+The biała lista is a separate system maintained by the Head of KAS (Krajowa Administracja Skarbowa)[9].
+This IBAN checker validates technical correctness: format, checksum, and bank sort code.
 The biała lista verifies tax registration.
-For VAT whitelist checks, use the official search tool at podatki.gov.pl [9].
+For VAT whitelist checks, use the official search tool at podatki.gov.pl[9].

 References